driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

   - Causes a change on VM or View
 - View updates <!-- .element: class="fragment" data-fragment-index="2" -->
   - Renders again due to changes on VM

 ---

+# Building custom UI

+- Use viewModels to render custom UI

+---